Adnan Ahmed

-Adnan Farooq Ahmed (Urdu: عدنان فاروق احمد; born 7 June 1984) is a former footballer who played as a midfielder.
+Adnan Farooq Ahmed (Urdu: عدنان فاروق احمد; born 7 June 1984) is a former professional footballer who played as a midfielder.
 Born in England, he represented the Pakistan national team.
 He had an 11-year career in football, including a six-year international career in which he scored four goals and won 27 caps.

-Starting his career at Huddersfield Town in 2003, after three years he transferred to Tranmere Rovers.
-After a two-year spell which included loans to Mansfield Town and Port Vale, he signed with Hungarian club Ferencvárosi TC in 2009.
-A year later he moved to Iran to spend a brief period at Aboumoslem.
-He returned to England, and in October 2011 joined Bradford Park Avenue.
+Ahmed came through the youth academy at Manchester United before going on to turn professional for Huddersfield Town in 2003.
+After three years, he transferred to Tranmere Rovers.
+After a two-year spell, which included loans to Mansfield Town and Port Vale, he signed with Hungarian club Ferencvárosi TC in 2009.
+A year later, he moved to Iran for a brief spell with Aboumoslem.
+He returned to England and, in October 2011, joined Bradford Park Avenue.
 He switched to Nelson in May 2012 and returned to Nelson after a brief spell with Droylsden in 2013.
 He helped Nelson to win the North West Counties League Division One title in 2013–14.

 Early life

 Ahmed was born in Burnley and lived in Barnoldswick, Lancashire during his early life, attending Moorland School in Clitheroe.
 Ahmed is a British Asian of Pakistani descent.
+His family originate from Gujrat in Pakistan.

 Club career

 Huddersfield Town

 Initially part of Bury youth academy, as well as a two-year stint at Manchester United Academy afterwards, Ahmed chose to join Huddersfield Town where he turned professional.
 Despite making a few appearances for the club in league and cup competitions since turning professional, Ahmed's career has been hampered by persistent injury troubles.
 Ahmed has the unfortunate distinction of being the very first player to be sent off at the Keepmoat Stadium, the new home of Doncaster Rovers.
-He was shown the red card for a two footed challenge on Rovers' Mark McCammon, the scorer of the very first goal in the stadium during Huddersfield's 3–0 defeat on 1 January 2007.
+He was shown the red card for a two-footed challenge on Rovers' Mark McCammon, the scorer of the very first goal in the stadium during Huddersfield's 3–0 defeat on 1 January 2007.

 In January 2007, Ahmed went to Lincoln City, who had shown an interest in him, on a one-week trial with Huddersfield manager Peter Jackson saying "It will be a good experience for him and will hopefully make him appreciate what he's got here".
 However, no deal was done between the clubs and as a result the player returned to Huddersfield.
 He was released from the club in May 2007.